gskril/solidity-fetcher/README.md

 [Fetcher.sol](./src/Fetcher.sol) is a helper contract built on top of [ERC-3668](https://eips.ethereum.org/EIPS/eip-3668) that acts as a proxy to fetch data from any HTTP API and trigger a callback onchain.

+## Notes

+- Viem doesn't support using CCIP Read for transactions, so we need to build custom tooling.

 ## Usage

 ### Build